-Even more frightening than the prospect of a tiny fish making your penis its home, is the prospect of getting it out.
-A few native people suggest home remedies like a hot bath or an herbal soak, but for the most part, the verdict is a unanimous and horrifying one: complete removal of the “offending appendage” altogether.
+Some Indigenous people from the Amazon suggest home remedies like a hot bath or an herbal soak, but for the most part, the verdict is a unanimous and horrifying one: complete removal of the “offending appendage” altogether.

 A few years later, in 1855, a French naturalist named Francis de Castelnau was told by an Araguay fisherman not to urinate in the river, as it encourages the fish to swim up your urethra.

 Over the years, the legend of the candiru’s attacks has not changed at all, save for a few variations regarding what it does once inside the penis.
 The Amazon people still live in fear of the tiny creature and will go to great lengths to avoid being a victim to the unwelcome intruder.
-George Albert Boulenger, the curator of Fishes at the British Museum outlined an impressive system of bathhouses, put together by the natives, that allowed them to bathe without ever fully entering the river.
+George Albert Boulenger, the curator of Fishes at the British Museum, even reported an impressive system of bathhouses, put together by the natives, that allowed them to bathe without ever fully entering the river.

-The only documented modern case took place in 1997, in Itacoatiara, Brazil.
+One of the few documented modern cases of a candiru fish swimming into a urethra is reported to have taken place in 1997, in Itacoatiara, Brazil.
 The patient, a 23-year-old man, claimed that while he was urinating in a river a candiru jumped from the water into his urethra.
-He needed a two-hour urological procedure to remove the fish.
+He needed a painful, two-hour urological procedure to remove the fish.

 Due to the mysterious nature of the candiru and the fact that no one has seen an attack in action, several marine biologists have claimed that it is nothing more than a legend.
 They point out the fish’s small stature, and relative lack of self-propulsion as a reason why the fish could never hope to swim up a urine stream.